 When it comes to a healthy hair routine, we have all focused on the wrong things for too long.
 Shampoos and conditioners can only get you so far.
-In fact, many of the most popular hair products damage your hair.
+Many of the most popular hair products damage your hair.
 Chemicals commonly found in these products dry the hair and strip it of its natural oils.
-Hair fights back by producing more oil than necessary, leading to a greasy appearance, which usually has us reaching for the shampoo again and starting a vicious cycle.
+Hair fights back by producing more oil than necessary, leading to a greasy appearance, usually with us reaching for the shampoo again and starting a vicious cycle.
 Healthy hair begins with a healthy lifestyle and diet.

 You Are What You Eat!

 - Protein – Hair is made of protein, and getting enough in your diet ensures you have the main ingredient for hair growth.
-Some great sources include fish and eggs, or, for the veggies out there, legumes and nuts.
+Some great sources include fish and eggs or legumes and nuts for the veggies.

 - Omega-3 helps lock moisture into your hair and scalp.
-You can get it from oily fish and avocado, pumpkin seeds, and walnuts.
+You can get it from oily fish, avocado, pumpkin seeds, and walnuts.

-- Healthy circulation is essential for spreading nutrients throughout the body, and hair is no exception.
-Iron is necessary for good circulation, and you can get it from spinach, lentils, and leafy green vegetables.
+- Healthy circulation is essential for spreading nutrients throughout the body; hair is no exception.
+Iron is necessary for good circulation; you can get it from spinach, lentils, and leafy green vegetables.

-- Vitamin A and C and really important for hair health.
+- Vitamin A and C are essential for hair health.
 Vitamin C helps you absorb Iron (see above!), and Vitamin A contributes to the production of sebum – a healthy, natural oil.
 You can get your vitamins from fruit and veg like carrots, blueberries, oranges, broccoli, and sweet potato.

-- You should also consume nuts and whole grains for Vitamin E, Zinc and Biotin, all of which contribute to healthy hair.
+- It would be best to consume nuts and whole grains for Vitamin E, Zinc and Biotin, all of which contribute to healthy hair.

 Your day-to-day habits and activities have a knock-on effect on your body, and your hair is not immune to this.
 Not all knock-on effects are harmful, however!
-You can make positive changes that really help your hair stay strong and healthy.
-Most of these are positive changes we should all be trying to make anyway, with health and wellbeing benefits from the head (and hair) to toe.
+You can make positive changes that help your hair stay strong and healthy.
+Most of these are positive changes we should all try to make anyway, with health and well-being benefits from the head (and hair) to the toe.

 Let’s start with some of the things that you should give the boot:

 - First, shampoos with harsh chemicals are among the top nasties to avoid: Parabens, tetrasodium, and petroleum jelly.
-Many chemicals make your hair feel and smell clean initially, but they strip away natural protective cells and oils and cause an itchy scalp.
+Many chemicals initially make your hair feel and smell clean, but they strip away natural protective cells and oils and cause an itchy scalp.